 - Go ahead and use the whole pound of bacon.
 The recipe calls for 1/2 pound, but I’m not opposed to extra bacon with my broccoli.
 Freeze the slab of bacon slightly and then chop into pieces while it’s still hard.
 Saute over medium heat until golden brown and you can skip the whole “crumble” part of preparation.

 - The toasted, slivered almonds complete this salad.
 I hate getting a big cookie sheet dirty for the almonds – it’s easier to wash a little disposable pie plate.
 Spread the almonds in a single layer on your tin pie plate(s) – I divided between two for this recipe – and then pop them in the oven.
 I’ve found that if I stick the almonds into the oven and then turn it on – the almonds are perfectly toasted as soon as the oven heats to that 350 degree mark.
-The ding of the oven indicating that it’s heated to 350 is also a good reminder to take the almonds out before they burn!!
+When the timer dings, take the almonds out before they burn!!
 Remove them from the pan immediately so they don’t continue cooking.

 - The dressing for this salad has a whole cup of mayonnaise and 1/3 cup sugar.
 It’s kind of a lot for those counting their calories.
 We’ve substituted greek yogurt for part (or all) of the mayo.
 We’ve also used Stevia as a sweetener instead of the sugar.
 You can achieve a pretty tasty broccoli salad with these substitutions, though it’s not quite as good as all those calories.
 Experiment to see what works for you, your tastebuds, and your lifestyle.